Siddartha-Kodaboina/jenkins-local-init/README.md

 1. Initialize configuration directories
 2. Set up Docker network and volume
 3. Generate SSH keys
+4. Set up Ngrok tunnel (if `--public` flag is used)
-4. Deploy Jenkins master
+5. Deploy Jenkins master (with public URL configuration if Ngrok is used)
-5. Install required plugins (credentials, ssh, etc.)
+6. Install required plugins (credentials, ssh, etc.)
+7. Check and build the Jenkins agent image if needed
-6. Deploy Jenkins agents
+8. Deploy Jenkins agents

 ## Detailed Usage